famoser/docs/docs/communicate/teams.md

 a real team has the following features;

 - a compelling mission to fulfil
-- clear boundaries (information flow, alignment to organisation, resources, decision power)
+- clear boundaries (information flow, alignment to organization, resources, decision power)
-- authority to self-manage (within those boundaries)
+- authority to self-manage (within given boundaries)
 - stability over some period of time

 the following aspects have to be managed (either by the team or manager)

 - directions (target/purpose of the team)
-- designing the performing unit (environment, scheduling, work behaviour, ...)
+- designing the performing unit (environment, scheduling, work behavior, ...)
 - monitoring/managing work progress
 - execution of the work